microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

   ![use_custom_strong_type_connection_in_flow](../../media/how-to-guides/develop-a-tool/use_custom_strong_type_connection_in_flow.png)

 ## Develop a flow using script tools with custom strong type connections
-To develop a flow with script tools with custom strong type connections, follow these steps:
+To develop a flow using script tools with custom strong type connections, follow these steps:
 * Step1: Develop a flow with python script tools.
 Please take [this folder](https://github.com/microsoft/promptflow/tree/main/examples/tools/use-cases/custom-strong-type-connection-script-tool-showcase) as an example.
 * Step2: Using a custom strong type connection in a script tool is slightly different from using it in a package tool.
 When creating the connection, you will create a `CustomConnection`.
 Fill in the `keys` and `values` in the connection template.
   ![custom](../../media/how-to-guides/develop-a-tool/custom_connection_template.png)